LaFesta1749/ParlamataUI-Exiled/README.md

 ParlamataUI is a modular and dynamic UI plugin built for SCP: Secret Laboratory servers using **Exiled 9.6.0-beta7** and **HintServiceMeow (HSM) V5.4.0 Beta 1**.

-It provides a fully customizable on-screen player interface that includes real-time player information, adaptive scaling based on resolution, and custom server branding.
+It provides a fully customizable on-screen player interface that includes real-time player information, adaptive scaling based on resolution, server branding, and now **live effect tracking**.

 ---